olivia-mauger/tutorials/docs/source/arrays.rst

 |    0    |    1    |    2    |    3    |    4    |
 +---------+---------+---------+---------+---------+

-Each “box”  represents the location of the data being stored in the array.
-The numbers demonstrate how arrays are **indexed**. *It is important to remember that the first position is indexed at 0, NOT 1.*  In the dog breed example, each numbered location would correspond to a different dog breed (i.e. At location 0, it could hold “Beagle”).
+Each "box"  represents the location of the data being stored in the array.
+The numbers demonstrate how arrays are **indexed**. *It is important to remember that the first position is indexed at 0, NOT 1.*  In the dog breed example, each numbered location would correspond to a different dog breed (e.g. At location 0, it could hold "Beagle").

 Initializing and Displaying an Array
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^